azfarmiskam/exam.azfarmiskam/README.md

-# Exam System - Multiple Choice Examination Platform
+# EzExam - Multiple Choice Examination Platform

 A comprehensive online examination system built with Laravel 12, designed for creating and managing multiple-choice exams with real-time grading and analytics.